Skip to content

 The H.E.R.O.
 (Human Environmental Regional Observatory) Fellowship is awarded to select Clark undergraduate students who have energetic and inquisitive minds, who are fearless when charting new intellectual territory, and who demonstrate evidence of outstanding scholarly and professional potential.

-• Lucy Barrett
+• Lucy Fleming

 Henry J. and Erna D. Leir Summer Research Scholarship